MaterializeInc/materialize/doc/developer/platform/formalism.md

 after `F` are `{6, 7, 8, ...}`.

 The latest frontier is the empty set `{}`.
 No time is later than `{}`.

+A *stateful timeline* is a *timeline* and a *frontier* of the latest times of all completed events within the timeline.

 Throughout this document, "time" generally refers to a Materialize time in some timeline.
 We say "wall-clock time" to describe time in the real world.
 Times